Heart, Vascular, and Stroke Institute

 Naples, FL 34102

-Thursday, March 2 and Sunday, April 11
+Thursday, March 2 and Sunday, April 11, 2023

 Two open house events were held to listen to our neighbors.
 Thank you to those of you who attended.
-We appreciate your feedback.
+We appreciate your feedback!

-NCH Healthcare System is committed to providing exceptional and comprehensive heart, stroke, and vascular care to our community.
+NCH is committed to providing exceptional and comprehensive heart, stroke, and vascular care to our community.
 Heart disease is the leading cause of death in the United States and nearly 70% of NCH’s heart and stroke patients requiring interventions live within 10 miles of the downtown Baker campus.
 We are focused on providing clinical excellence with world-class physicians, bolstered by our clinical research and education initiatives.
 The new building will be home to the heart, vascular, and stroke services and is necessary for us to succeed in delivering top-quality patient care.

 We have already received accolades and recognition for our exceptional quality and patient outcomes.
 Our focus on continued excellence means working to provide additional services and procedures for our patients.
 We are actively recruiting nationally acclaimed physicians which will advance our research institute where we currently have over a dozen clinical trials underway.
 While the building is essential to meet the needs of our community, it will also be a symbol of the innovative patient‐centered integrated care that we seek to deliver.